ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 ![M4L11_Fig05](imgs/M4L11_Fig05.png)
 *Image Source: Network Science by Albert-László Barabási.*

 Let us start with some simulations.
 Figure (a) contrasts the case of random failures and attacks in a G(n,p) network with n=10,000 nodes and average degree k_ = 3.
 The y-axis shows, as in the previous page, the probability that a node belongs in the largest connected component of the graph after we remove a fraction f of the nodes,  normalized by the same probability when f=0.
-In the case of random failures, the critical threshold f_c is about 0.65-0.70 -- the theoretical prediction for an infinitely large network is 1 - 1/k_ = 2/3.
+In the case of random failures, the critical threshold $f_c$ is about 0.65-0.70 -- the theoretical prediction for an infinitely large network is $1 - 1/\bar{k} = 2/3$.

 The same plot shows what happens when we “attack” the highest-degree nodes of the network.
 Specifically, we remove nodes iteratively, each time removing the node with the largest remaining degree, until we have removed a fraction f of all nodes.